What is pipelining?

 Possible issues in pipelines

-Although processor pipelines are useful, they are prone to certain problems that can affect system performance and throughput.
-Two such issues are data dependencies and branching.
+While useful, processor pipelines are prone to certain problems that can affect system performance and throughput.

 Data dependencies

-A data dependency happens when an instruction in one stage depends on the results of a previous instruction but that result is not yet available.
-This can happen when the needed data has not yet been stored in a register by a preceding instruction because that instruction has not yet reached that step in the pipeline.
+A data dependency happens when an instruction in one stage depends on the results of a previous instruction, but that result is not yet available.
+This occurs when the needed data has not yet been stored in a register by a preceding instruction because that instruction has not yet reached that step in the pipeline.

 Since the required instruction has not been written yet, the following instruction must wait until the required data is stored in the register.
 This waiting causes the pipeline to stall.
-At the same time, several empty instructions, or bubbles, go into the pipeline, slowing it down even more.
+Meanwhile, several empty instructions, or bubbles, go into the pipeline, further slowing it down.

 Branching

 Branch instructions can be problematic in a pipeline if a branch is conditional on the results of an instruction that has not yet completed its path through the pipeline.
-If the present instruction is a conditional branch and its result will lead to the next instruction, the processor may not know the next instruction until the current instruction is processed.
-That's why it cannot make a decision about which branch to take because the required values are not written into the registers.
+If the present instruction is a conditional branch, and its result will lead to the next instruction, the processor might not know the next instruction until the current instruction is processed.
+That's why it cannot decide which branch to take -- the required values are not written into the registers.

 Other possible issues during pipelining

-In addition to data dependencies and branching, pipelines may also suffer from problems related to timing variations and data hazards.
-Delays can occur due to timing variations among the various pipeline stages.
+Pipelines can also suffer from problems related to timing variations and data hazards.
+Delays can occur due to timing variations among pipeline stages.
 This is because different instructions have different processing times.
 Data-related problems arise when multiple instructions are in partial execution and they all reference the same data, leading to incorrect results.
-A third problem in pipelining relates to interrupts, which affect the execution of instructions by adding unwanted instruction into the instruction stream.
+A third problem is interrupts, which affect instruction execution by adding unwanted instructions into the instruction stream.

 Superpipelining and superscalar pipelining